Chat with us, powered by LiveChat

 Applicants, who are over 18 years of age, may be eligible for admission based on specific work and life experience.

-Undergraduate applicants will need to present evidence of at least 2 years of full-time paid work experience.
 Graduate Certificate applicants will need to present evidence of at least 5 years of appropriate full-time managerial or professional work experience.
 This evidence must be well documented and include the following:

 Statements of service or signed reference letters must be on company letterhead.
 If an applicant has been self-employed, they should supply a statement from their accountant, solicitor or tax agent.